An upper bound on geodesic length in 2D critical first-passage percolation: Introduction

 \subsection{Open problems}

-We enumerate some open problems suggested by our work. \begin{enumerate} \item Can the result of Theorem \ref{thm:general_thm} be generalized to apply to any critical FPP edge-weight distribution? \item Does the rate of growth of geodesic length in critical FPP depend on the edge-weight distribution? \item Find the exact order of growth of geodesic length in critical FPP.
-Does there exist $s > 0$ so that $\mathcal N_{R} \asymp R^{1+s + o(1)}$?
-The existence of such an exponent $s$ governing the growth of geodesic length is unknown even on the triangular lattice, even though the arm exponents are known there. \item Our results give length bounds for a specific choice of geodesic that is constructed in Proposition \ref{prop:geod_cons}.
+Collected here are some open problems suggested by our work: \begin{enumerate} \item Can Theorem \ref{thm:general_thm} be generalized to \textit{any} critical FPP edge-weight distribution? \item Does the rate of growth of geodesic length in critical FPP depend on the edge-weight distribution? \item Find the exact order of growth of geodesic length in some critical FPP model, for instance \eqref{Ber}.
+Does there exist $\beta > 1$ such that $\mathcal N_{R} = R^{\beta + o(1)}$?
+This is unknown even on the triangular lattice, despite knowledge of the arm exponents there. \item Our results give length bounds for a specific choice of geodesic that is constructed in Proposition \ref{prop:geod_cons}.
 Is $R^2\pi_3(R)$ optimal for this geodesic, as in \eqref{zne3}?
-With a different choice of geodesic, can the ideas of \cite{Damron-Hanson-Sosoe-17,dam-han-sos-2021, sosoe-reeves22} be adapted to FPP in order to replace the bound $R^{2 + \ve} \pi_3(R)$ with $R^{2 - \delta}\pi_3(R)$ for some small $\delta> 0$?
+With a different choice of geodesic, can the ideas of \cite{damron_hanson_sosoe17,damron_hanson_sosoe21, sosoe_reeves22, reeves23_arxiv} be adapted to FPP in order to replace the bound $R^{2 + \ve} \pi_3(R)$ with $R^{2 - \delta}\pi_3(R)$ for some small $\delta> 0$?

-\item Related to Remark \ref{2m_rmk}, \cite{damron-hanson-sosoe-16} asks whether the expected chemical distance between two points is finite.
-In our notation, this is the problem of determining whether, in the setting \eqref{Ber}, we have $\mathbb E\givenk[\big]{\lng_{(0,0),(0,1)}}{(0,0) \leftrightarrow (1,0)}<\infty$. \end{enumerate}
+\item Related to Remark \ref{2m_rmk}, \cite{damron_hanson_sosoe16} asks whether the expected chemical distance between two points is finite.
+In our notation, this is the problem of determining whether, in the setting \eqref{Ber}, we have $\mathbb E\givenk[\big]{\lng_{(0,0),(1,0)}}{(0,0) \leftrightarrow (1,0)}<\infty$. \end{enumerate}